Gwyneth Paltrow: 2008–2013: Marvel Cinematic Universe and revival

 Paltrow reprised her role of Pepper Potts in The Avengers (2012), which set numerous box office records, including the biggest opening weekend in North America; it grossed over $1.5 billion worldwide, becoming Paltrow's most widely seen film.
 Also in 2012, she starred in the independent romantic dramedy Thanks for Sharing, opposite Mark Ruffalo as people learning to face a challenging and confusing road as they struggle together against sex addiction.
 Distributed for a limited release in certain parts of the United States, the film garnered mixed reviews and grossed $1 million domestically.
 Paste magazine noted that her role: "...exhibits some of the same obsessive diet and exercise habits that Paltrow herself has been accused of—a kind of meta character trait that balances the power in [the main roles'] budding relationship."
-In April 2013, Paltrow was named People magazine's annual "Most Beautiful Woman".

-2014–present: Acting hiatus
+2014–present: Acting sporadically

 In 2014, Paltrow had a two-episode arc in the improvised online series Web Therapy, as Maya Ganesh, "a new-age caricature".
 In 2015, she starred in Mortdecai, alongside Johnny Depp, Olivia Munn, and Paul Bettany.
 In it, she portrayed the wife of an unscrupulous art dealer and swindler (Depp).
 Budgeted at $60 million, the film only grossed $7.7 million in North America and $47.3 million internationally.
 Paltrow was featured on the track "Everglow", which was included in Coldplay's seventh studio album A Head Full of Dreams (2015).

 In June 2017, Paltrow announced that she would take a break from acting to focus on her business Goop, stating: "I'm still going to do a little bit here and there, but [the company] really requires almost all of my time."
 In 2019, Paltrow reprised her role as Pepper Potts in Avengers: Endgame.
 That same year, she played a supporting role in the Netflix comedy drama series The Politician, playing the mother of Ben Platt's character.
 In October 2021, Netflix released Sex, Love, and Goop, a sex therapy-themed series produced by and starring Paltrow.

+In 2023, Paltrow reiterated that her responsibilities with Goop made her less likely to accept acting roles.
+She will return to acting with Josh Safdie's table tennis drama Marty Supreme, starring Timothée Chalamet.
+The film will be released on December 25, 2025.